Grounding the Human Body: The Healing Benefits of Earthing

 - Body bands

-- Patches to place on your body where it hurts
+- Patches to place on your body where it hurt

 Whatever route you take, get grounded and feel vibrant.